tdilauro/Simplified-wiki/Annotations.md

 The container data model is described in [Annotation Collection](https://www.w3.org/TR/annotation-model/#annotation-collection).
 Its media type is `application/ld+json; profile="http://www.w3.org/ns/anno.jsonld"`.

 Our representations will need to include the JSON-LD context for Open Annotation in EPUB (`http://www.idpf.org/epub/oa/1.0/context.json`).
+Since "idling" is a motivation we are making up, we also need to include our own custom context.

 ### An empty container

-This is just a guess.
+This is just a guess at what an empty container would look like.

 ```
 HTTP/1.1 200 OK